mmarkdown/mmark/Syntax.md

 A bibliography section is created by default if a `{backmatter}` is given, but you can suppress it by using the command line flag `-bibliography=false`.

+A non-suppressed reference to the *full name* of an author or contact will insert the referenced person as a `contact`.
+See <https://www.rfc-editor.org/materials/FAQ-xml2rfcv3.html#section-5.4>.

 #### Reference Text Suffices